 What is the difference between data recovery, computer forensics, and e-discovery?

 Data recovery, computer forensics, and e-discovery.
-These three areas relate to data, and especially digital data.
-It's all about electrons in the form of zero and one.
-And it's all about taking information that may be hard to find and presenting it in an easy-to-read way.
+These three areas are related to data and especially digital data.
+It’s all about electrons in the form of zero and one.
+And it’s all about taking information that may be hard to find and presenting it in an easy-to-read way.
 But despite the overlap.
 Skills require different tools.
 Different specializations, different work environments, and different perspectives.

 Data recovery generally involves things being damaged – either hardware or software.
 When the computer crashes and cannot restart, when an external hard disk, thumb drive, or memory card cannot be read.
 Data recovery may be required.
 Often, digital devices whose data needs to be recovered will suffer electronic damage, physical damage, or a combination of both.
 If so, hardware repairs will be a big part of the data recovery process.
 This may involve repairing the drive’s electronics. or even replace the stack of read/write heads inside a closed part of the disk drive.

 If the hardware is intact, the file structure or partition will most likely be damaged.
 Some data recovery tools will try to improve partitions or file structures.
 While others look into the damaged file structure and try to pull the file out.
 Partitions and directories can be manually rebuilt with a hex editor as well.
 But given the size of modern disk drives and the amount of data in them, this tends to be impractical.

 In general, data recovery is a kind of “macro” process.
 The end result tends to be a large population of data stored without much attention to individual files.
 Data recovery work is often an individual disk drive or other digital media that has damaged hardware or software.
 No particular standard is accepted across the industry in data recovery.

 Electronic inventions are usually concerned with intact hardware and software.
 Challenges in e-discovery include “de-duping.”
 Searches can be done through a large number of emails and documents that exist or are backed up.